murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

 Media packetization and depacketization
 =======================

-As per {{RFC7656}} the generic packetizer will define a Media Packetizer allows to transfor a single Encoded Stream into one or several RTP packets
- which can be therefore be processed by a Media Depacketizer to reconstruct the Encoded Stream.
+As per {{RFC7656}} the generic packetizer will define a Media Packetizer that transforms a single Encoded Stream into one or several RTP packets. which can be therefore be processed by a Media Depacketizer to reconstruct the Encoded Stream.